Women and Minorities in Science, Technology, Engineering, and Mathematics Fields Program (WAMS)

 Purpose

 Awards funding to increase the number of women and underrepresented minorities from rural areas participating in science, technology, engineering, and mathematics (STEM) fields.
-Supports research, education, and extension projects that target K-12 students as well as students in 2-year post-secondary programs, such as vocational/technical institutions or community/junior colleges.
+Supports research, education, and extension projects that target K-12 students as well as students in 2-year post-secondary programs, such as vocational or technical institutions and community or junior colleges.
 Helps prepare students to enter STEM fields in higher education with the goal of developing a qualified workforce in food and agriculture.
 Proposals should develop education and extension initiatives focused on new and emerging employment opportunities in STEM occupations for women and underrepresented minorities focused on strengthening rural economies.

 Additional information on program priorities, need areas, applied projects, and expected outcomes can be found in the program guidance.

-Under this opportunity, rural areas are defined as any locality with a population of 50,000 inhabitants or less and is generally characterized as having fewer that 1,000 inhabitants per square mile, according to the U.S. Census Bureau.
+Under this opportunity, rural area is defined as any locality with a population of 50,000 inhabitants or less and is generally characterized as having fewer that 1,000 inhabitants per square mile, according to the U.S. Census Bureau.

 Amount of Funding